 States have the option of accepting the federal exemptions, giving people the option to choose the federal exemptions or exemptions available under state law, or opting out of the federal exemptions and mandating the use of state exemptions in bankruptcy proceedings filed within their jurisdiction.
 Virginia elected to opt out of the federal exemptions and created its own rules for exempt property in a bankruptcy.

-Debtors filing for bankruptcy in Virginia Beach, Chesapeake and other communities within the commonwealth can protect property per the laws of Virginia rather than exemptions established under federal law.
-Included among the assets a debtor can protect in a bankruptcy under the Virginia exemption laws are the following:
+Debtors filing for bankruptcy within the commonwealth can protect property per the laws of Virginia rather than exemptions established under federal law.
+Under the Virginia exemption laws, a debtor is assisted in protecting assets, such as:

 - All money on deposit in a medical savings account

 - All benefits received from a fraternal benefit society

 - Settlements or awards received for personal injury and wrongful death claims